Without the worries, fears and anxious naivety of new parents, there wouldn’t be a baby industry.

 For a baby.

-Marketers of these claim that their “technologically advanced non-slip surface” will prevent crawling loved ones from the pain and discomfort of modern flooring.
+Marketers of these claim that their “technologically advanced non-slip surface” will crawling loved ones from the pain and discomfort of modern flooring.

 Now, babies have been crawling across all kinds of surfaces for many thousands of years.